openbridge/chatlytics/README.md

 ## Prerequisites
 You will need:
 * Database connection parameters.
 Currently only `PostgreSQL`, `MySQL`, `Amazon Redshift`, `Amazon Aurora (Postgres/MYSQL)` and `AmazON RDS (Postgres/MYSQL)` are supported)
 * Slack account for the bot to use.
 If you do not have one you need to get yourself a Slack account.
-Go to the Slack webite: https://slack.com/
+Go to the Slack website: https://slack.com/

 ## How To Interact With Fetch, Your Analytics Bot